bangle-io/bangle-editor/CONTRIBUTING.md

 The packages are divided in the following manner:

-- `lib`: The core library packages like `editor`, react framework, collaboration etc.
+- `lib`: The library packages containing the foundational code for building an editor.

 - `components`: All packages in this directory are bangle components.
 Read this [doc](https://bangle.dev/docs/api/core/#component) to know more about what a bangle.dev component is.